batool00/HW2/lab-05.md

     ## [1] 935  26

-Each row represents information about a nobel prize winner.
+observations 935 variables 26 Each row represents information about a nobel prize winner.
+Represents the information of Nobel Prize winners

 1. Create a new data frame called `nobel_living` that filters for